powermosfet/passfrase/README.md

 # Passfrase
 Generate passphrases

+> This repository also contains a web version of the passphrase generator
+> available through GitHub pages at http://powermosfet.github.io/passfrase

 This is a small python script that reads words from a text file, and picks a number of them randomly to create a passphrase.
 A sample file with norwegian words is included in the repository.

 The script is inspired by https://xkcd.com/936/